 Are Candles Toxic?

-Unfortunately for candle lovers we have known for quite some time that traditional candles can be harmful to our health and have many health concerns.
+We have known for many years that traditional candles can be harmful to our health.
 In 2001, the EPA commissioned studies that determined that candle use is a public health issue and studies done in the 1990’s showed that they can be harmful.
-The EPA report from 2001 was very clear, stating that “burning several candles exceeded the EPA’s 10-6 increased risk for cancer for acetaldehyde and formaldehyde, and exceeded the RfC for acrolein.”
+The EPA report from 2001 was very clear, stating that “burning several candles exceeded the EPA’s 10-6 increased risk for cancer for acetaldehyde and formaldehyde, and exceeded the RfC for acrolein."

-What makes matters worse is that manufacturers of scented products, including candles, are not required to disclose all the ingredients used in their products, as fragrances are considered to be trade secrets, so even if you are trying to find products that are safe to use, it can be very difficult to know what you are really buying.
+Complicating the matter even more is the fact that manufacturers of scented products (including candles) are not required to disclose all the ingredients used in their products, as fragrances are considered to be trade secrets.
+So even if you are trying to find products that are safe to use, it can be very difficult to know what you are really buying because the ingredients don't have to be listed on product labels.

-Additionally, there are no laws to require manufacturers to prove the safety of their products.
-As a consequence these chemical substances are outside the jurisdiction of public health institutions.
+Additionally, there are no laws to require manufacturers to prove the safety of their retail products (unlike medications for example).
 So even if a brand sells you a product that is harmful to your health, legally there is nothing that can be done about it.

-When it comes to candles, there are so many issues and potentially harmful ingredients that can be used in them.
-To make all of this easier to understand I am going to breakdown the ingredients used in candles and the potential issues associated with each one.
+When it comes to candles, there are many potentially harmful ingredients that can be used in them.
+To make all of this easier to understand I am going to break down these ingredients one-by-one.

 Health issues related to candle wax: